-The Committee supports Further Education students by offering grants to those applicants whose expected funding has broken down since starting essential courses.
+The Committee supports Further Education students by offering grants to those applicants whose expected funding has broken down, through no fault of their own, since starting essential courses.
 The Committee usually assists students towards the completion of their course.
-However, they sometimes help throughout the course if the family is receiving help from PAC.
+However, they can sometimes help throughout the course also.
 The Education Committee can contribute towards course fees, course expenses, dissertation costs etc.